2520 N.W. Sixth St., Fort Lauderdale, FL 33311

-This 36-acre neighborhood park shares property with a branch of the Broward County Library, the African-American Research Library and Cultural Center, which opened in 2002.
+This 36-acre neighborhood park shares property with a branch of the Broward County Library, the African-American Research Library and Cultural Center, which opened in 2002, and is located within the Broward Municipal Services District (formerly unincorporated Broward County).
 The park's 17-acre lake features a dramatic fountain in its center.
 Programming at the park includes classes, club and association meetings, the After-School Program, and the Summer Recreation Program.

 Opened in June 1997, the 4,575-square-foot center includes a large multipurpose room (capacity 125), a small meeting room (capacity 25), the park office, a game room, computers for public use, storage areas, and restrooms.

 Through a partnership with Broward Regional Health Planning Council and Health Foundation of South Florida, the park opened this 12-station outdoor exercise facility in June 2017.
 It is designed for ages 14 and up and is available free of charge during regular park hours.